gregovilardo/eyers/README.md

 ## What is Eyers?

 Eyers is a PDF reader with vim-style keyboard navigation and built-in dictionary lookup for language learning.
 You can navigate documents using keyboard commands, look up word definitions, and save annotations that persist across sessions.
+Probably i'm not following true vim-motions in any right way, please don't be mad.

 ## Installation